-We apply the cooperative artificial insemination and natural pairing techniques to breed Philippine eagles at the PEC.
+We apply cooperative artificial insemination and natural pairing techniques in breeding Philippine eagles at the PEC.

 Natural pairing involves introducing male and female Philippine eagles to attempt to pair them for breeding.
 Most pairings may take months before compatibility takes place, and even then it may take years before successful breeding occurs.